YongzanLiu/yongzanliu.github.io/_pages/about.md

 Recent News
 ======

+- 2022-05-13 Honored to receive the PETE Department Faculty Award of Excellence (Doctoral)!
+- 2022-01-01 Excited to get invovled in the interpretation of this novel strain dataset.
+See the [JPT Report](https://jpt.spe.org/the-sound-of-one-fracture-flowing) and our [SPE Paper](https://doi.org/10.2118/208587-PA)
 - 2021-12-01 My PhD work was highlighted in the TAMU engineering department news.
 [Link](https://engineering.tamu.edu/news/2021/11/pete-new-algorithm-efficiently-diagnoses-shale-fracture-results-from-fiber-optic-data.html)
+- 2021-07-01 Check out the [JPT article](https://jpt.spe.org/fracture-hits-and-hydraulic-fracture-geometry-characterization-using-low-frequency-distributed-acoustic-sensing-strain-data) for our novel workflow for LF-DAS data interpretation!
 - 2021-06-22 Winner of the first ARMA Graduate Research Competition!
 - 2021-06-10 Virtually visited Lawrence Berkeley National Lab and had some great discussions with the researchers there on subsurface coupled process modeling!
 - 2021-05-26 Successfully defended my Ph.D. thesis on hydraulic fracture characterization using low-frequency distributed acoustic sensing!